AnselmeClergeot/FisoEngine/README.md

 Fiso Engine is very simple of use and will offer all the features you would expect to create your game:
 * Map creation/saving and manipulation
-* Map files editing with map-editor software
+* Map editing with map-editor software
-* Global map tile-shading
+* Tile opacity manipulating
+* Map shading
-* Tile global animations (water, etc) and specific animations (door, etc)
+* Tile global animations (water, etc.) and specific animations (door, etc.)
-* Map object entities
+* Map object entities (for players, etc.)
-* Many usefull functions at your disposal to help you improving your gameplay (tile-picking, etc)
+* Many usefull functions at your disposal to help you improving your gameplay (tile-picking, etc.)

+### Last updates

+* The tile opacity manipulating system is fully operational. /!\ First version, can hide bug(s) /!\
+* Better class SRP respect and role-comprehension (separated classes in other clear-defined classes, class renaming...)

 #### <a href="https://github.com/AnselmeClergeot/IsometricEngine/wiki/Home">Engine documentation & tutorials</a>